Fisher transformation: Application

 The application of Fisher's transformation can be enhanced using a software calculator as shown in the figure.
 Assuming that the r-squared value found is 0.80 and N equals 30, and accepting a 90% confidence interval, the r-squared value in another random sample from the same population may range from 0.656 to 0.888.
 When r-squared is outside this range, the population is considered to be different.

 Discussion

 The Fisher transformation is an approximate variance-stabilizing transformation for r when X and Y follow a bivariate normal distribution.
 This means that the variance of z is approximately constant for all values of the population correlation coefficient ρ.
 Without the Fisher transformation, the variance of r grows smaller as |ρ| gets closer to 1.
 Since the Fisher transformation is approximately the identity function when |r| < 1/2, it is sometimes useful to remember that the variance of r is well approximated by 1/N as long as |ρ| is not too large and N is not too small.
-This is related to the fact that the asymptotic variance of r is 1 for bivariate normal data.